 What Constitutes an Electrical Fire Risk?

-Electrical fire risks refer to hazards in your home’s electrical system that can lead to fires if not properly managed.
-The most common causes include faulty wiring, overloaded circuits, and outdated electrical systems.
+Electrical fire risks refer to hazards in your home’s electrical system that can lead to fires if improperly managed.
+Common causes include faulty wiring, overloaded circuits, and outdated electrical systems.

 Faulty wiring can result from poor installation or wear and tear over time, leading to short circuits or sparks that can ignite nearby materials.
 Overloaded circuits occur when too many devices are connected to a single circuit, causing it to overheat.
 Outdated electrical systems, especially in older homes, may not be equipped to handle modern electrical demands, posing significant dangers.